eladbe96/First-Engagement-script/README.md

 Here you can find the latest version of our script + intersting information and updates.

+Important:

+For version managin, I have created a seperated branch called 'dev' letting you work on the script, updating, adding features, etc while protecting the original script's version.
+Make sure to work only on this specific branch.

 To get the latest script, you can choose one of the following options:

 1. Copy the script manually to a txt file.